McNeese Logo

 The Smart Choice

-This webpage has been developed to provide essential information concerning hazing awareness and prevention.
-This information is made available for students, faculty/staff, parents, alumni, and community partners who all can contribute to hazing prevention efforts.
-If you have any questions or concerns relative to hazing, contact the Office of Student Services at 337-475-5609 or email studentservices@mcneese.edu.
-Various campus resources for students are available on the Student Services resource webpage.
+This webpage provides essential information on hazing awareness and prevention.
+This information is made available for students, faculty/staff, parents, alumni, and community partners, who can all contribute to hazing prevention efforts.

 What is hazing?